gautam0826/FMLS-Projections/README.md

 ### Explore:
 Exploratory Jupyter notebooks will be ported over to Python scripts soon.
 Visualizations were made to understand how each opponent impacts each position and how different models compare in predictive strength.
 ### Model:
 A SQL query that joins all the necessary data from views is coupled to each model.
 That data is loaded into a pandas dataframe to allow for non-SQL operations to be done on the data, like calculating standard deviation, and written to a Parquet file for fast reading.
 The model template also logs back metrics, saves, and loads models using the MLFlow library.
-Right now, the first two approaches are represented in the files `train_simple_linear_model` and `train_nn_lstm_model`.
+Right now, the first approaches is represented in the files `train_simple_linear_model` and `train_robust_simple_linear_model`, while the second approach is represented in `train_rnn_model` and `train_cnn_model`.

 ##### Approach #1: Pure machine learning
 The current features being used by the neural network are: